jballard28/PDR/README.md

 ```

 ## Hypothesis testing
 PDR has the ability to calculate p-values for testing a null model against an alternative model, where the null model contains a subset of the components in the alternative model (i.e., the null and alternative models are nested).
-The `test_cpts` function can be used to test the significance of each of the trait-specific components by iteratively removing these components one at a time and calculating a p-value.
+The `test_cpts` function  within `MODEL` can be used to test the significance of each of the trait-specific components by iteratively removing these components one at a time and calculating a p-value.
 If the p-value is null, this indicates that the trait-specific component was needed to produce a better model fit.
 Otherwise, the p-value is significant.
-One can run the `test_cpts` function, as follows:
+One can run the `test_cpts` function as follows:
 ```
 pval = model.test_cpts(ecf);
 ```
 Where `model` is the model that has been fit to the data, and `ecf` is the empirical characteristic function object that had been used to fit the model.
 See the documentation for more details on the other parameter options.

 PDR can also give p-values for comparing models that the user specifies, as long as those models are nested.
-To do this, one would run the `test` function as follows:
+To do this, one would run the `test` function within `MODEL` as follows:
 ```
 pval = nullmodel.test(altmodel,nullmodel_ecf);
 ```